ringcentral/integration-blog/_posts/2019-01-04-why-you-should-care-about-Google-Lighthouse.md

 ### How to use Lighthouse

-The lists below is some ways to use Lighthouse
+The list below is some ways to use Lighthouse

 - **Chrome extension** Install Chrome extension of Lighthouse is a easy way to use it.
 - **Chrome DevTools** If you have a recent versions Chrome browser, you can easily use Lighthouse by open browser's dev tools.